 2. Check laboratory data (cardiac markers, complete blood cell count, electrolytes, ABGs, blood urea nitrogen and creatinine, cardiac enzymes, and cultures, such as blood, wound, or secretions).

 3. Monitor and record BP.
 Measure in both arms and thighs three times, 3–5 min apart while the patient is at rest, then sitting, then standing for initial evaluation.
 Use correct cuff size and accurate technique.
 Comparison of pressures provides a complete picture of vascular involvement or the scope of the problem.
 Severe hypertension is classified in adults as a diastolic pressure elevation of 110 mmHg; progressive diastolic readings above 120 mmHg are considered first accelerated, then malignant (very severe).
 Systolic hypertension is also an established risk factor for cerebrovascular disease and ischemic heart disease when elevated diastolic pressure.
 See updated guidelines for classifying hypertension above.

-4. Note presence, quality of central and peripheral pulses.
+4. Note the presence, and quality of central and peripheral pulses.

 5. Auscultate heart tones and breath sounds.

 S4 heart sound is common in severely hypertensive patients because of atrial hypertrophy (increased atrial volume and pressure).
 Development of S3 indicates ventricular hypertrophy and impaired functioning.
-The presence of crackles, wheezes may indicate pulmonary congestion secondary to developing or chronic heart failure.
+The presence of crackles and wheezes may indicate pulmonary congestion secondary to developing or chronic heart failure.